FusionCache/docs/docs/design.md

 ### Poll

 Constantly checked for queries.
+This period is 10 seconds.

-This maxes one logical core during, which is 10 seconds.
-When a query is popped the polling period is extended by another 10 seconds.
+This maxes one logical core.
+When a query is popped, the polling period is extended by another 10 seconds.

 ### Wait

 Wait until it is notified a query has arrived.

-The core reduces to near zero whilst waiting.
+Core usage reduces to near zero whilst waiting.